Library of the Russian Academy of Sciences

 The damp books damaged by fire extinguishment were initially frozen.
 Then a radio appeal was broadcast for citizens to dry the damp books in their homes.
 By late March 1988 93% of the damp books had been dried in that way and returned to the library.
 However, about 10,000 books became moldy.

-The lost fund was partially restored,large batches of books and individual rare editions came from more than 760 domestic libraries to replenish the lost funds.

 In a 2018 article on the web site "Siberian scientific news" it says that the fire destroyed 298 061 copy of monographs and periodicals; 146,716 books in Russian; 152,245 copies of foreign publications before 1930, arranged according to the classification system of academician Karl Baer (including the legendary Baer fund - about 62 thousand folios).
 The lost fund was replenish with 222,336 copies from 764 institutions were accepted for the restoration of funds.
 The loss of 62% of domestic books and 8% of publications from the Baer collection has been replenished.
 Also destroyed were 20,640 binders, or one third of the newspaper stock,this fund was also partially restored.

 Other sources say that 45% of the burned books in Russian and 13% in foreign were recovered.

 Before the fire, as of October 1, 1986, the collection of the library and libraries subordinate to it consisted of 17,288,365 items.